caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 ### Named matchers

-All matchers that are not composed of a single path matcher or a wildcard matcher must be named matchers.
+All matchers that are not path or wildcard matchers must be named matchers.
 This is a matcher that is defined outside of any particular directive, and can be reused.

 Defining a matcher with a unique name gives you more flexibility, allowing you to combine [any available matchers](#standard-matchers) into a set: